PaddlePaddle/docs/doc/fluid/advanced_usage/development/submit_pr_guide.md

 ## Delete remote branch

-We can delete branches of remote repository in PR page after the merge of PR into master repository.
+We can delete branches of remote repository in PR page after your PR is successfully merged into master repository.

 <img width="775" alt="screen shot 2017-04-26 at 9 18 24 pm" src="https://cloud.githubusercontent.com/assets/11692045/25436457/e4cdd472-2ac5-11e7-9272-badc76c4a23e.png">